top of page

 People praying at Sozen Shrine in front of statues of horses at the start of the year of the horse.

 Morioka is the main city of the prefecture of Iwate, Tohoku region.
-Located in the Northern area and regarded as one of the coldest places of the country, Morioka is the perfect destination for those that want to experience a more traditional Japan, characterized by with numerous UNESCO sites, wild nature, and ancient folklore.
+Located in the Northern area and regarded as one of the coldest places of the country, Morioka is the perfect destination for those that want to experience a more traditional Japan, characterized by numerous UNESCO sites, wild nature, and ancient folklore.
 In 2023 Morioka and the Iwate prefecture have been selected for the second place of the “52 places to visit" list of the New York Times, an achievement proudly remembered by those living in the area.

 According to a famous local legend, a long time ago there was a horse working in a paddy that suddenly started acting violently and escaped.
 In his run, he reached the pass of a mountain called Onikori-yama in Takizawa, where he passed away.
 Villagers then decided to bury his remains and built a small shrine where the grave of the horse was placed.
 According to the story, this is how Sozen Shrine was originally born.
 Since the place was born to commemorate a horse, villagers started to decorate their horses and visit the shrine on the Boy’s festival day, the 5th of May, a day also related to horses in the lunar calendar.
 The purpose was to give the horses a break from work and pray for their health at the shrine.